igutierrezm/MANOVABNPTest.jl/README.md

 # Fit the model
 out = train(y, x, grid; rng);
 ```
 The result is a named tuple with 2 `DataFrame`s: `hypotheses` (containing the posterior probability of each hypothesis) and `densities` (containing the posterior predictive distribution over a cartesian product of the selected grid of points).
-Both dataframes are already in tidy format, so they are easy to use in combination with any ploting library that explotes the grammar of graphics, such as `AlgebraOfGraphics.jl`.
+Both dataframes are already in tidy format, so they are easy to use in combination with any ploting library that explotes the grammar of graphics, such as [`AlgebraOfGraphics.jl`](http://juliaplots.org/AlgebraOfGraphics.jl/dev/).

 ## Using MANOVABNP.jl from R

-R users can also use this package thank to the R package `JuliaConnectoR`.
+R users can also use this package thanks to the R package `JuliaConnectoR`.
 Verify, install Julia.

 > **Tip:** We recommend installing Julia following these [platform-specific instructions](https://julialang.org/downloads/platform/).